robert-westenberger/knowledgebase/web-development/interviewing/front-end/system-design-case-studies/facebook-news-feed.md

 - Server sent events is easy to load balance (why?).
 ## Infinite Scroll
 - Use intersection observer to detect what is in view of users viewport.
+- We only want to be rendering a maximum amount of elements.
+If a user is infinitely scrolling through a feed, the items they are scrolling past should be removed from the DOM and the items the user is scrolling towards should be added to the DOM.